brunston/stellarpyl/README.md

 you do not have a value you are already using for all of your images, you can type 'pixel_d' at the command prompt to run a function that plots the distribution of binned pixel values in your image.

+A typical threshold may be in the range from 100-130.

 The program will run the cropping algorithm and ask for a filename to give to the new file.